-Before you can snap a photo like this you need to first setup your camera to the proper settings.
+Before you snap a photo like this, you must set your camera to the proper settings.

 3 Settings: Exposure, Focus, & Motor Drive

-Cameras today let you automate the exposure settings, which will let you then concentrate on getting the moment.
+Cameras today let you automate the exposure settings and concentrate on getting the moment.

-You can put the camera into Manual mode where you pick the Aperture, Shutter Speed & ISO.
-What I want to tell you is why you want to pick certain settings.
+You can put the camera into Manual mode, where you pick the Aperture, Shutter Speed & ISO.
+But first, I want to tell you why you want to choose specific settings.

-First of all for the majority of all your sports photos it is important that you freeze the moment.
-I recommend shooting as fast as you can.
+First, you must freeze the moment for most of your sports photos.
+So I recommend shooting as fast as you can.
 I recommend 1/4000th of a second.
-Now there are lighting situations that will not let you get that fast, but the thing you need to remember that shooting as fast as possible is the priority.
+Of course, there are lighting situations that will not let you get that fast, but you must remember that shooting as quickly as possible is the priority.

 Use a slow shutter speed only if you want to show the blur.

-Second choose a shallow depth-of-field to clean up the background by throwing it out of focus.
-Yes there are moments where you may want a lot of depth-of-field, but this is the norm for most sports photos.
+Second, choose a shallow depth of field to clean up the background by throwing it out of focus.
+Yes, there are moments when you may want a lot of depth of field, but this is the norm for most sports photos.

-Third too many people are concerned about a high ISO giving a poor quality image.
-If you are shooting in daylight then this is really not a concern with cameras made in the last couple of years.
+Third, too many people are concerned about a high ISO’s poor image.
+If you are shooting in daylight, this is not a concern with cameras made in the last couple of years.
 Take a look at the baseball player.
-Note this was shot at ISO 1000.
+Note the setting for ISO 1000.

-What is important is a photo that is sharp and in focus more than if there is any noise in the image.
-You can live with noise more than you can live with out of focus or blurred images.
+What is essential is a photo that is sharp and in focus more than if there is any noise in the image.
+You can live with noise more than with out-of-focus or blurred images.

-Last thing I recommend if you have it is to turn on the VR [Vibration Reduction] or often called OS [Optical Stabilization] which will help minimize the affects of your body movement on the image.
+Last thing I recommend if you have it is to turn on the VR [Vibration Reduction], often called OS [Optical Stabilization], which will help minimize the effects of your body movement on the image.

-With today’s cameras you can get a lot more in focus cameras with auto focus than we could do by just using manual focus.
+With today’s cameras, you can get many more in-focus cameras with autofocus than we could use manual focus.

-First set your camera to continuous auto focus rather than singular.
-This will keep the camera focusing as long as you are keeping the camera active.
-To do this the default setting for cameras is by pushing the shutter release half way down.
-This activates your focus, but doesn’t take the picture.
+First, set your camera to continuous autofocus rather than singular.
+The constant focus will keep the camera focused as long as you are keeping the camera active.
+The default setting for cameras is to push the shutter release halfway down.
+The back focus button activates your focus but doesn’t take the picture.

-On many cameras they offer a second button that is on the back of the camera where your right thumb can push.
-You can go into your menu and separate the focusing from the shutter release.
-This way you just push the back button with your thumb and keep it held and follow the action.
-Then when you want to take a photo you press the shutter release with your index finger.
-This will increase the probability of in focus photos.
+Many cameras offer a second button on the back that your right thumb can push.
+For example, you can enter your menu and separate the focus from the shutter release.
+This way, you make the back button with your thumb, keep it held, and follow the action.
+Then, press the shutter release with your index finger when you want to take a photo.
+Using these settings will increase the probability of in-focus images.

-Now I highly recommend getting out your camera and studying the Auto Focus section.
-Each camera is different from all other cameras.
-This is true even if you own the same brand name.
+I highly recommend getting out your camera and studying the Auto Focus section.
+Each camera is different from all other cameras and valid even if you own the same brand name.

-Also search the internet by putting in your camera and look for videos where someone has already studied the camera and discovered the advantages of certain settings.
+Also, search the internet by putting in your camera and looking for videos where someone has already studied the camera and discovered the advantages of specific settings.

 You want to set the camera to take more than one photo when you press and squeeze the shutter release.
-I recommend going to the highest frame rate your camera will let you shoot.
+I recommend going to the highest frame rate.
+After that, your camera will let you shoot.

-Learn to anticipate and push the button just milliseconds before the moment and hold the shutter to capture 2 or 3 frames.
-The reason for this is you may get the ball popping out of the glove which changes the play from safe to out.
+Learn to anticipate and push the button milliseconds before the moment and hold the shutter to capture 2 or 3 frames.
+The reason is that you may get the ball popping out of the glove, which changes the play from safe to out.

 Don’t just keep the shutter pressed all the time.
-First of all you will find the camera will stop firing.
-The camera will need to write those images to your media card and you will miss better moments because you cannot take photos.
+First of all, you will find the camera will stop firing.
+The camera must write those images to your media card, and you will miss better moments because you cannot take photos.

 My Gear for these photos